Vigris/all-work-no-play/README.md

 ### So it's, like, porn?

 Very much like porn, yes.
 Specifically, while the player character is female, she's very much a caricature viewed through a male-gaze lens: you're basically leading an unrealistically perky schoolgirl into total debauchery.
-It's a sex fantasy of someone who, while physically adult, plays into all the many tropes of teen-porn stories.
+It's a sex fantasy depiction of someone who, while physically adult and ostensibly self-willed, plays into all the many tropes of teen-porn stories.

 ### That sounds misogynistic as _shit_.